Heroin Abuse Signs, Symptoms, Effects, Overdose, and Treatment

 - Strong cravings for more of the substance.

 Many people transition from detox treatment to a rehabilitation program for continued treatment.
-Rehabs are residential programs that vary length based on the needs of the individual in recovery.
+Rehabs are residential or inpatient programs that vary in length based on the needs of the individual in recovery.
 This allows for outside distractions to be eliminated and recovery to be the primary focus.

-From there, outpatient mental health, drug and alcohol counseling, and community supports can be utilized to maintain abstinence from the substance as you reintegrate into your environment.
+Following on from rehab, outpatient mental health and drug and alcohol counseling, as well as community supports, can be utilized to help a person maintain abstinence from heroin as they reintegrate into their normal environment.

-- Behavioral therapy – Done in outpatient, inpatient, and residential settings, behavioral therapy will work to make you aware of your patterns to find ways to modify them towards healthier alternatives.
+- Behavioral therapy—Done in outpatient, inpatient, and residential settings, behavioral therapy will work to make you aware of your patterns so that you can find ways to modify them towards healthier alternatives.

-- Medication management – Methadone, buprenorphine, naltrexone, and other drugs are used during different stages to aid in heroin recovery.
-Some work by activating the same opioid receptors as heroin does, and others block the receptors so heroin’s effects are not felt.
+- Medication management—Methadone, buprenorphine, naltrexone, and other drugs are used during different stages to aid in heroin recovery.
+Some work by activating the same opioid receptors as heroin does, and others block the receptors so that heroin’s effects are not felt.

 Visit our Forum to join the conversation about substance abuse and addiction.